Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Posterior predictive distribution for the observations

-If we only have a low rank approximation to the precision matrix, we can use the importance sampling method of Section 6.2 of \citep{LRVGA} to draw samples in $O(D S)$ time, without needing to create or invert the full precision matrix.
+If we have a DLR approximation to the precision matrix, we can use the importance sampling method of Section 6.2 of \citep{LRVGA} to draw samples in $O(\nparams S)$ time, without needing to create or invert the full precision matrix.

-However, as argued in \citep{Immer2021linear}, it can sometimes be better to approximate the predictive distribution by first linearizing the observation model, and then passsing the samples through the linearized model, to avoid evaluating the nonlinear function with parameter values that are far from the posterior model.
+However, as argued in \citep{Immer2021linear}, it can sometimes be better to approximate the predictive distribution by first linearizing the observation model, and then passing the samples through the linearized model, to avoid evaluating the nonlinear function with parameter values that are far from the posterior mode.
 Once we have linearized the model, we can further replace the Monte Carlo approximation with a deterministic integral, as we explain below.